mrspeaker/Omega500/README.md

 # Ω500: JS Game Library

 Ω500 is a simple framework for me to make 2D canvas-based games.
 It focuses on providing an architecturally simple set of tools for creating games in an old-school, straightforward way.
-Check out the online examples and games: http://mrspeaker.github.io/Omega500/.
+Check out the online examples: http://mrspeaker.github.io/Omega500/.

 ![Platform example](http://www.mrspeaker.net/images/omegaPlat.png)